DanMorriss/highlights/README.md

 #### User Stories

-For more details on the user stoies go to the [projects kanban board](https://github.com/users/DanMorriss/projects/8)
+For more details on the user stories go to the [projects KANBAN board](https://github.com/users/DanMorriss/projects/8)

+**First Sprint**

 Create an account & Login
 - Landing Page